flofriday/hackernews-notion-bridge/README.md

 ## Why?

 Well, many dislike the default HackerNews webinterface.
 Which is why everyone and their dog build their own HN client.
-I also really enjoy using creatively misusing tools for things they definitely weren't designed for.
+I also really enjoy creatively misusing tools for things they definitely weren't designed for.

 So, whats a better way to jump the HN-client bandwagon, than by integrating one